redmnmguy/Headless-Pi-Tkinter-GUI/README.md

 * SD Card, 256Gb
 * TFT Touchscreen, 5"

 There are many touchscreens available that are compatible with a Raspberry Pi, I'm not going to go into how to install or set-up any one particular device.
-The one I purchased connected to the Pi's display connector via a ribbon cable and worked without any additional configuration or drier installation.
+The deisplay I purchased attached to the Pi's display connector via a ribbon cable and worked without any additional configuration or drier installation.
 Your device may require configuration or drives, which is beyond the scope of this repo.

 ## Software:
 * Raspbain-Lite (Bookworm)